Walking simulator: Naming

 The name "walking simulator" often has negative connotations, implying that the gameplay is tedious and mundane.
 Critics, including Gamergate proponents and "hardcore" gamers, contend that walking sims are not "real games", asserting that games must include some sort of challenge or fail condition and that under this definition walking sims do not qualify as games.

 Game developers–including Dan Pinchbeck, co-creator of Dear Esther–reject this narrow definition in favor of a more expansive and inclusive one.
 The initially pejorative term "walking simulator" was later embraced by fans, going so far as to be used as a description tag to help users find similar games on the Steam digital distribution service.

 The term is sometimes used in an ironic manner.
-For example, upcoming game Baby Steps by Bennett Foddy has been described as a "literal walking simulator" because the character must directly control the character's legs.
+For example, Baby Steps by Bennett Foddy has been described as a "literal walking simulator" because the character must directly control the character's legs.

 Fans and developers continue to debate whether the gaming community should continue to use the term, or switch to something else.
 Those in support point out the mental and health benefits of walking as a sign that it is not inherently derogatory as a genre label.
 Detractors characterize the label as dismissive and condescending, relating it to other insults like "social justice warrior", although some have expressed a feeling of inevitability that it would continue to be used for the foreseeable future.